tawasta/elearning/website_slides_vimeo/README.rst

 Website Slides Vimeo support
 ============================

-Add Vimeo support for website slides
+Add Vimeo support for website slides.
+Backport from v17.
+This module is obsolete in v17 and can be trashed.

 Configuration
 =============